MooersLab/pymolshortcuts/README.md

 ### Installation

-To have the shortcuts always available in PyMOL, add the command 'run ~/pymolshortcutsbs4.py' or 'run ~/pymolshortcutsNobs4.py' to your *.pymolrc*, *pymolrc* or *pymolrc.pml* file in your home directory to load the functions in *pymolshortcuts.py* on startup of PyMOL.
+To have the shortcuts always available in PyMOL, add the command 'run ~/pymolshortcutsNobs4.py' (recommended for most users) or 'run ~/pymolshortcutsbs4.py' (for advanced users) to the *.pymolrc*, *pymolrc* or *pymolrc.pml* file in your home directory.
+This command will to load the functions in the script on every startup of PyMOL so you do not have to think about doing so again.

 The pymolrc file is an optional file.
 You may have to create it with a text editor if you have not done so already.
 If you do not have text editor, you can use PyMOL's built-in text editor.